Local Rules:

 group; is/are deemed to be the 'Captain' of that playing group, and responsible for

 the overall cohesion of play for that playing group.
-Each group will satisfactorily hold its place in the field by being safely and not harassing as close as possible to the group in front.
-Move quickly between shots.
-Be ready [in advance] to play your ball.
+Each group will satisfactorily hold its place in the field by being safely and

 Limit the amount of practice swings and address time.